wintercoder1/Compass-AI/README.md

 Replace query topic with whatever you want to know more about polically for example a get request on {base_url}/getPoliticalLeaningWithCitation/Valvline will tell you about what Valvoline's political leaning is and who they have donated to.

 ## API Documentation

 ### DEI Friendliness Queries

 #### getDEIFriendlinessScore/{query_topic}

+Gets the DEI friendliness score of a person or company.

 Returns:

 topic: The topic of the query. ex: Ghislaine Maxwell or Rob Gronkowski

 rating: The level of DEI Friendliness on a scale of 1 - 5.

 context: The AI powered explaination of why the DEI score is what it is.
 This is important because it builds trust rather than making the user trust only the number.

 #### getDEIFriendlinessScoreWithCitation/{query_topic}

 Coming soon..

 ### Political Leaning Queries